crypto-guys/Crypto-Price-Archival-Bot/README.md

 Arweave-PHP SDK

+User account with SUDO

 # Install

 All instructions are for Ubuntu 18.04 if you are using anything else you might need to adjust the instructions.

-You should be logged in with the user account you will be using to run the script
+You should be logged in with the user account you will be using to run the script sudo is needed

+The following linux packages are recommended / required

 sudo apt install php-common php7.2 php7.2-cli php7.2-common php7.2-curl php7.2-gmp php7.2-json php7.2-mbstring php7.2-xml php7.2-zip cron git wget nano